seccubus/seccubus/_posts/14-12-28-Nessus-6-compatibility-release.md

 Release notes
 =============
-Thanks for this release goes to Alexander Smirnoff ([@Arkanoi](https://github.com/arkenoi)) and his employer [Parallels Inc.](https://www.parallels.com)
+Thanks for this release goes to Alexey Smirnoff ([@Arkanoi](https://github.com/arkenoi)) and his employer [Parallels Inc.](https://www.parallels.com)

-Alexander whipped together the Nessus 6 compatibility, fixed issues with the Qualys SSLlabs scanner.
+Alexey whipped together the Nessus 6 compatibility, fixed issues with the Qualys SSLlabs scanner.
 Further more his employer Parallels Inc. sponsored the development of the asset management and custom SQL feature.